The copyright page of your book is an essential element you should include when you publish a new book or ebook.

 In these three lines, you have all the information that is necessary to protect your work.

-If you want to know more, you can read this article that outlines all the aspects of registering a copyright.
+If you want to know more, you can read this article, which outlines all the aspects of registering a copyright.

 A disclaimer is worth considering because it helps protect you legally from any possible libel actions.